 Without question, the people.
 During my time at the firm, I’ve had the privilege of meeting and working with some of the brightest and most inspiring colleagues in banking.
 Everyone has diverse perspectives and backgrounds, but we all share a commitment to hard work and overall excellence.
 This permeates Morgan Stanley at all levels, but it’s always so gratifying to see it among interns and first-year analysts.
 They’re very enthusiastic and full of ideas, and I like to think that it’s the surrounding environment of top-flight people that stimulates their creativity.

 Among senior people, what sticks out most in my mind was how during the global financial crisis, everyone came together to make sure that the firm was steady enough to ride out the storm.
 In retrospect, this really put Morgan Stanley on solid footing to withstand future periods of instability and solidified our reputation as a premier global investment bank.

 As a senior banker, I feel my role now is really to work with banking teams to help provide access to those businesses that need capital, as well as establish additional connectivity.
 The more touch points we have with our clients over time, the better we’ll be able to serve their needs.
-An example of this is the Financial Decisions Makers Conference my team established for CFOs and Treasurers of some of our largest clients.
+An example of this is the Financial Decisions Makers Conference that my team established for Chief Financial Officers and Treasurers of some of our largest clients.

 In terms of mentorship, I believe that helping people develop is an ongoing process.
-Strong leaders are never just born; they’re made and cultivated over time.
-Helping colleagues grow professionally, often by giving them stretch assignments -- i.e., those that will really make them go outside their comfort zone and broaden their skills -- are key.
-There’s been a lot of research on this that indicates that women and minorities particularly benefit from these types of assignments, which makes perfect sense; these tasks often make them more visible, and allow them to expand their network, which is always critical in building firm relationships, access, and opportunity.
+Strong leaders are never just born—they’re made and cultivated over time.
+Helping colleagues grow professionally, often by giving them stretch assignments—i.e., those that will really make them go outside their comfort zone and broaden their skills—are key.
+There’s been a lot of research on this that indicates that women and minorities particularly benefit from these types of assignments, which makes perfect sense.
+These tasks often make them more visible and allow them to expand their network, which is always critical in building relationships, access and opportunity.